adma224/adma224/README.md

 I'm a AWS Cloud Architect and Machine Learning Engineer based in Costa Rica, passionate about building scalable systems, deploying machine learning models in real-world environments, and exploring the intersection of ethics and AI.

 ## :wrench: Focus
-- :cloud: Cloud Engineering
+- AWS Cloud Engineering
-- :bar_chart: MLOps
+- Machine Learning & MLOps
-- :construction_worker: Solutions Engineering
+- Technical Solutions Delivery

 ---